karissawhiting/cbioportalR/README.md

 #> [1] TRUE
 ```

+No results were returned because the samples are not stored in this
-When we specify the correct study, we get accurate results.
+study.
+When we specify the correct study (`study_id = "acc_tcga"`), we
+get accurate results.
+You can check which samples are stored in a study
+using `available_samples(study_id = "acc_tcga")`.

 ``` r
 mutations <- get_mutation_by_sample(sample_id =  samples,